-Check out our EVENTS page for the latest meet-ups and social activities!
+Check out our EVENTS page for the latest meet-ups and social activities.

-Independent Living Retreat for Adults with Ds – September 6-8, 2019
+Independent Living Retreat for Adults with Ds

 Independent Living Retreats for Adults with Down Syndrome offer participants an opportunity to gain self-confidence and increase independence while living together with support from skilled support staff.
 These retreats also help participants cultivate critical Executive Function skills (aka “soft skills”) such as self-regulation, time management, problem solving and communication so that they can be more engaged, happy and healthy in their local communities.
-For more information email us.